How To Treat Depression In Teens

 Differences between teen and adult depression

-While many causes of depression are the same between teens and adults, a few challenges impact teens differently.
+As they transition into young adults, teens can experience unique challenges, which may be further complicated by depressive symptoms.
+While many causes of depression are the same between teens and adults, a few concerns impact teens differently.

 Social media and cyberbullying